How Do I get a Library Card?

 You can renew eligible items using your online account, over the phone or in person (you do not need to have the item with you).

 For an item to be eligible for renewal, no one else can have the item on hold and your account must be free of blocks.
-An account may be blocked for several reasons, but the most common reason is having more than $5.00 in fines.
+An account may be blocked for several reasons, but the most common reason is having more than $5.00 in fees.

 How many times can I renew an eligible item?